Lil Wayne – 'Funeral' review

-From rappers with face tats referencing niche prescription pills to the guitar-driven punk sound that’s currently injecting a much-needed dose of anarchy back into rap and emcees using Auto-Tune it to break up their verses, Lil Wayne‘s impact is hard to escape from.
+From rappers with face tats referencing niche prescription pills to the guitar-driven punk sound that’s currently injecting a much-needed dose of anarchy back into rap and emcees using Auto-Tune to break up their verses, Lil Wayne‘s impact is hard to escape from.

 It’s through his nutty turn-of-phrase, stream-of-consciousness flow and fearlessly eccentric spirit that we have the likes of Young Thug, JPEGMAFIA and Ski Mask The Slump God.
 And even if the name Lil Wayne doesn’t possess the same kind of cultural capital that it did, say, 10 years ago, it’s clear we’re still very much living in Wayne’s world.